Manoruchan/extended-map/README.md

 ```

 2. `merge`
-Merges old value and new value, set a new value if the key is not exists.
+Merges the old and new values, or sets a new one if the key does not exist.

 Example
 ```ts